As a vegan it can be a nightmare finding out what’s safe to eat. These are some foods you probably thought were vegan but aren’t!

 Can contain: Animal additives, E-numbers or just plain meat

 Don’t be fooled by that dairy free stamp!
 This one may seem obvious but although things marked as ‘dairy free’ won’t contain dairy they may contain other animal products.
 A chicken breast is dairy free, so is a prawn, they’re still not vegan.
 Check for the vegan stamp!

 Contains: Dead bees

-Many people may not realise but honey is not vegan.
+Many people may not realise but honey is not vegan, you should use maple or agave instead.
 Although there are many reasons for this, the key points are that many many bees are killed during honey production, honey is actually the bee’s food and beekeepers often kill the queen bee to keep production levels high.
 If you want to know more here’s an interesting article from a beekeeper.

 Can contain: Casein or lactose

 Although a lot of margarine is vegan, it’s not always the case.
 Some brands use casein or lactose so make sure you check the ingredients or look for a vegan stamp.
 Your Daily Vegan has a very comprehensive list of vegan butters in the UK and USA which is great.
 Ingredients are constantly changing, so make sure you regularly check your shopping basket in case they’ve added some nasties.